Monday, 21 February 2022

 The site

 There is a large cave that can accommodate about 400 people at a time (Abeyawardana, 2002).
 Several small caves are also found adjacent to it (Abeyawardana, 2002).
-A stone canoe, pond, stone pillars and embankments are some of the ruins scattered in the temple premises (Abeyawardana, 2002).
+A stone canoe, pond, stone pillars and embankments are some of the ruins scattered on the temple premises (Abeyawardana, 2002).

 A protected site

-The ancient image house belonging to Pawrekanda Purana Vihara situated in the top of Halwala Kanda in the Grama Niladhari Division of Halwala in the Divisional Secretariat Division of Agalawatta is an archaeological protected monument, declared by a government gazette notification published on 6 July 2007.
+The ancient image house belonging to Pawrekanda Purana Vihara situated at the top of Halwala Kanda in the Grama Niladhari Division of Halwala in the Divisional Secretariat Division of Agalawatta is an archaeological protected monument, declared by a government gazette notification published on 6 July 2007.

 References